A Guide to AI Insurance App Development: Experience Insights by Biz4Group

 The smarter your app, the more appealing it becomes to hackers.

-Good security isn’t just firewalls and passwords—it’s a layered defense strategy.
+Good security isn't just firewalls and passwords; it's a layered defense strategy.
 Your AI insurance app should include:

 • End-to-end encryption (at rest and in transit)